rod-amorim/UnitySimpleIkFootPlacement/README.md

 # SimpleIkFootPlacement

-This is the simplest implementation of the ik foor placement algorithm.
+This is the simplest implementation of the ik foot placement algorithm.

 -This implementation only works for humanoid rigs